TABLE OF CONTENTS:

 5. SAFETY PROCESS

 Hood River Soaring seeks to provide safe and efficient soaring opportunities for its members, patrons, and the general public.
 HRS and its members acknowledge that glider and glider-tow operations present dynamic situations and piloting challenges that are unique within general aviation.
 The human factor element will ensure that the club will forever fail to reach zero defects.
-Because of this, HRS has implemented a robust safety process, which allows for a non-retributive collaborative environment where pilots can learn from each other.
+HRS strives for for a non-retributive collaborative environment where pilots can learn from each other.
 The safety process is not concerned with individual performance; rather it is concerned with group performance.
 Success depends on teamwork and communication.

 - Don’t be afraid to ask questions of your fellow pilots, field manager, etc.